SvenMeyer/VehicleHistoryLog/documentation/test_process_documentation.md

 1. `cd VehicleHistoryLog`
 2. `truffle compile --all` ***
 DO NOT DO: `truffle develop` and then `> compile` within truffle.
 It looks like (after just 1 week of research !!) that this produces corrupt contract.json files with missing functions definition!
 In this case the JavaScript frontend will not be able to access the function signtures and the call to the contract will fail for that function! ***
-3. `truffle migrate --reset --all`
+3. `truffle migrate --reset --all` (deploy on truffle blockchain - port 9545)
 4. `truffle develop`
-5. `> test`
-You should expect to see 10/10 test run successfully.
+5. `> test` You should expect to see 10/10 test run successfully.

+## deploy on ganache-cli
+I had some problems with ganache-cli (maybe because of using web3@1.0.0-beta, but the last time I checked it worked well.
+To deploy on ganache-cli (port 8545 do:)
+1. (new terminal window) `ganache-cli`
+2. (terminal with truffle) `> migrate --reset --all --network local8545`

 ## Web UI
 As mentioned in [README.md](../README.md) the Webinterface it unfortunately pretty unfinished, nevertheless all the smartcontract + React + next.js project integration has been done and it should be possible to start the webserver to get some basic information displayed in a webbrowser.